thorlindberg/thesis/dissertation/8 results.md

 In this chapter I present the results of my experiment, which includes a syntax proposal for extensibly typed JSON data structures and a critical evaluation of its implementation through the txon.js library.
 To preface these results I present the Type-Extensible Object Notation (TXON)) grammar derived from this experiment, as well as the system of terminologies used throughout the proposal.

-The structure of this proposal is derived from proposals for the Swift Programming Language Evolution {"citep":"apple2022swiftevolution"}.
-Swift is a relatively young language at 7 years old (released June 2nd 2014), and as such there is an active advancement of its features and syntax.
-It is also utilised by the iOS development team at the company that provided the data samples and validation code for this project.

 <br>

 {"sub":"Grammatical notation"}